February 13, 2021

 This experience is about your son and his love.
 You do not want your expectations to damper their joy.
 It isn’t worth it.

-I had voiced that I wanted to be apart of the bride choosing her wedding dress and, yet, it was done without me, anyway.
-My heart was so very broken.
+I made an effort to let the bride know that I wanted to go with her and the girls when she looked for her wedding dress; and, yet, I was not invited, despite.
+It broke my heart.
 But, at the end of the day, did my being present really matter?

 I have the rest of my life with this girl and I do not want one little situation to ruin the joy and possibilities that our relationship can have, here forward.